kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 What kind of friends would make me a better person?

-Where do I meet those kind of people.
+Where do I meet those kinds of people.

 What activities do I do that ruin my day?